MicrosoftDocs/power-platform/power-platform/admin/user-session-management.md

 ## Access management

-[!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] apps use Azure Active Directory as the identity provider.
-To secure the user’s access to [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] apps, the following were implemented:
+Dynamics 365 apps use Azure Active Directory as the identity provider.
+To secure the user’s access to Dynamics 365 apps, the following were implemented:

 - To enforce users to re-authenticate, users are required to sign in with their credentials after they signed out within the application.
-- To prevent users from sharing credentials to access [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] apps, the user access token is validated to ensure that the user who was given access by the identity provider is the same user who is accessing [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)] apps.
+- To prevent users from sharing credentials to access Dynamics 365 apps, the user access token is validated to ensure that the user who was given access by the identity provider is the same user who is accessing Dynamics 365 apps.